loopsocial/firework_ios_sdk/README.md

 > If you are new to Xcode's Swift Pacakage Manager integration, please refer to Apple's documentation on [Adding a Package Dependency to Your App](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app)

-Select Version > Up to Next Major > 0.5.0.
+Select Version > Up to Next Major > 1.9.0.

 ### Importing Using Cocoapods

 In your Podfile add FireworkVideo: `pod FireworkVideo` and then run `pod install`.

+#### Supporting Libraries
+The SDK has many supporting libraries that can be easily added to your project.

+  - Multihost Streaming - Add `pod 'FireworkVideo/FireworkMultiHostStreaming`
+  - Low Latency Streaming - Add `pod 'FireworkVideo/FireworkLowLatencyStreaming`
+  - Interactive Media Ads - Add `pod 'FireworkVideo/FireworkInteractiveMediaAds`
+  - Google Ad Manager - Add `pod 'FireworkVideo/FireworkGoogleAdManager`

 ### Importing FireworkVideo Framework Manually